Benny-API/benny-ios-sdk/README.md

 ```

 ### Environments
-Set the environment to Environment.SANDBOX in your EbtBalanceParameters to integrate with the Benny sandbox environment, or omit to default to the production environment.
+Set the environment to `Environment.SANDBOX` in your EbtBalanceParameters to integrate with the Benny sandbox environment or omit to default to the production environment.

 ## Author
 [Benny API Inc.](bennyapi.com)